ZuttoVPG/zutto-docs/Game_Design.md

-# ZuttoPets Design
+# ZuttoVPG Design
-This is a WIP.
+Note that this document is a WIP.

 ## Overview
 Immediately after registering, the user must create a player character.
 There will be several options for both their race and their initial job.
 Each race can have different job options available.

 Every player character starts out with a plot of land upon which is built a small house.
 This is the home base for the player, containing both crafting benches / upgrades and valuable resources for harvesting.

 The gameplay revolves around upgrading their to increase the number and types of pets they can have.
 The pets can, in turn, help the player create a bigger & better home.
-The resources generated from the player's home will fuel the combat system (crafting items/equipment).
+The resources generated from the player's home will fuel the combat system by providing materials to craft items/equipment.

-The goal of the game [[*is to complete collections by ascending through tiers of crafting/pets/base structures.
+The goal of the game [[@TODO: *is to complete collections by ascending through tiers of crafting/pets/base structures.
 Completing collections will reward the players with things like rare pets, rare pet skins, large quantities of crafting materials, or the ability to craft more advanced things.*]]

 To drive player engagement, the player will need to log in regularly to gather the resources (primary crafting materials) that have accumulated.